 Dry needling is a therapeutic treatment to relieve chronic and acute pain and promote recovery from injuries.

 It's called dry needling because the needles don't contain any medication or anesthetic.
 These needles are inserted into muscles that are producing pain and contain trigger points.
 The purpose of dry needling is to desensitize these trigger points in order to decrease pain as well as restore the normal length and function of the involved muscle.

-Dry needling differs from acupuncture such that it focuses its needle placement on trigger points on the affected muscles to decrease the muscle tension and dysfunction vs needle placement on blocked qi points to restore energy flow along the body's meridians and bring the body back to its balanced healthy state.
+Dry needling differs from acupuncture in that the needles are placed in trigger points on the affected muscles to decrease the muscle tension and dysfunction.
+With acupuncture, needles are placed on blocked qi points to restore energy flow along the body's meridians and bring the body back to its balanced healthy state.

 Patients can typically see positive results within a session but this would depend on the cause and duration of the injury.

 Laser therapy is a non-invasive technique to help reduce pain and inflammation.
 Lasers work by flooding the tissue with photons, which energizes cells resulting in increased circulation to the injured area and ultimately pain reduction.
 Laser therapy can be safely used as an adjunct or replacement for pharmaceutical drugs.
 Laser therapy treatments last between 5-10 minutes depending on the condition being treated.
 It is administered directly to the skin and elicits soothing warmth as the therapy is administered.
 Patients generally see results after 3-5 treatments.